NoaLwx/CreatieCoding_blog.1/posts/week6eg1.md

     }
 }

-let agents = new Array(20);
+// creating an array for the points let agents = new Array(20);
 for (let i = 0; i < agents.length; i++) agents[i] = new Agent();

+// draw the function
 renderer.draw(() => {

+    // clear existing functions
     renderer.clear();

+    // define new variables of delaunay
     let delaunay = new c2.Delaunay();
     delaunay.compute(agents);
     let vertices = delaunay.vertices;